 Again, welcome!
 We hope that you will find your student nursing experience intellectually challenging and rewarding as you work to prepare yourself for entry into professional nursing practice.
 The nursing faculty and I are committed to your success as you learn to become a competent, compassionate, courageous, Concordia nurse.

-Blessings, Kathryn Lauchner, Ph.D, RN Professor, Director, School of Nursing Concordia University Texas Concordia University Texas School of Nursing
+Blessings, Kathryn Lauchner, Ph.D., RN Professor, Dean of the College of Nursing Concordia University Texas Concordia University Texas

 School of Nursing Administrators, Faculty and Staff